-6. Get cute rainy weather gears
+6. Get some cute rain gear

-8. Warm yourself up in Onsen
+8. Warm yourself up in an Onsen

-10. Take cool pictures in rain
+10. Take cool pictures in the rain

 Japan Wonder Travel Tours

-Japan Wonder Travel is a travel agency offering guided tours in Japan.
+Japan Wonder Travel is a travel agency that offers guided tours throughout Japan.

-From private walking tours to delicious Food and Drink tours, we will organize the best tours for you!
-If you want to explore around Japan to learn more histories and backstories of the area, our knowledgeable and friendly guide will happily take you to the best spots!
+From private walking tours to delicious Food and Drink tours, we can help you organize the best tours just for you!
+If you want to explore Japan and learn more about the history and backstories of each area you are visiting, our knowledgeable and friendly English speaking guides will happily take you to the best spots!

-Also, we can provide you with any assistance for your upcoming trip in Japan, so please feel free to contact us if you have any questions/need some help!
+In addition, we can provide you with any assistance you may need for your upcoming trip to Japan, so please feel free to contact us if you have any questions or need some help!

-- Tokyo 1–Day Highlights Private Walking Tour (8 Hours)
+▶Tokyo 1–Day Highlights Private Walking Tour (8 Hours)

 Stay informed of the best travel tips to Japan, the most exciting things to do and see, and the top experiences to have with the Japan Wonder Travel Newsletter.
-Every week we will introduce you to our latest content.
+Once every two weeks we will introduce you to our latest content.

-Other articles for rainy day
+Other rainy-day articles